dibyendumajumdar/C/docs/ctour.md

 tative operators, discovers clusters of the same operator at the  top  levels of the current tree, and arranges them in a
 list: for `a+((b+c)+(d+f))` the list would  be`a,b,c,d,e,f`.
-After  each  subtree is optimized, the list is sorted in de- creasing difficulty of computation; as mentioned above,  the code  generation algorithm works best when left operands are the difficult ones.
+After  each  subtree is optimized, the list is sorted in decreasing difficulty of computation; as mentioned above,  the code  generation algorithm works best when left operands are the difficult ones.
 The 'degree of difficulty' computed  is actually finer than the mere number of registers required; a